Convict Cichlid Care – A Complete Guide

 Can they live with other fish?

-Due to the convict cichlid’s aggressive and territorial nature, putting this fish in a community tank can be somewhat risky.
+Due to the convict cichlid’s aggressive and territorial nature, putting this fish in a community tank is risky.
 For that reason, beginners should probably keep their convict cichlids in a separate tank, away from other types of fish.

 But for those with more experience, their convict cichlids can live in community tanks.
 However, you can’t choose just any tank mates.
 You have to carefully select certain fish that are most compatible with convict cichlids.